-Types Financial Transaction Non - Financial Transaction Meaning When a business transaction involves a transfer of money or moneys' worth, then the transaction is called "Financial Transaction" When a business transaction does not involve money or money's worth Example Purchase and Sale of goods, Payment of Expenses, Purchase of Assets, Goods lost by fire etc. Types Cash and Credit Transaction No such classification
+Types Financial Transaction Non - Financial Transaction Meaning When a business transaction involves a transfer of money or moneys' worth , then the transaction is called "Financial Transaction" When a business transaction does not involve money or money's worth Example Purchase and Sale of goods, Payment of Expenses, Purchase of Assets, Goods lost by fire etc. Quarrel between 2 Managers, Death of an employee etc. Types Cash and Credit Transaction No such classification